-As part of our spiral curriculum, students will continue to equally develop the three musical skills of performing, composing, and listening.
-As in Y7, students will have one assessment in each of these resulting in an overall end of Y8 average.
-Students will be able to track their progress from Y7 to Y8.
-Y8 topics will continue to explore the stylistic features of music from the Western Classical Tradition, Popular Music, and Traditional Music from around the world.
+Students who opt to take music in Y9 will have more focused time to continue to develop the three musical skills of performing, composing, and listening.
+Students will have two assessments in each of these resulting in an overall average at the end of term 1 and an overall average at the end of the year.
+Y9 topics will continue to explore the stylistic features of music from the Western Classical Tradition, Popular Music, and Traditional Music from around the world.